Autoresonant Removal of Fusion Products in Mirror Machines

-In this letter, we study AR in a magnetic mirror for the first time and propose its application for fusion ash removal.
+In this letter, we study AR in a magnetic mirror for the first time and propose its application for the quick removal of a large fraction of fusion products.
 The idea is to autoresonantly increase the longitudinal energy of the $\alpha$ particles until they escape through the loss cone.
 The driving force is realized via a weak oscillating axial magnetic field with a slowly down-chirped frequency that passes through the linear bouncing frequency.
 As a result, most of the $\alpha$ particles near the machine's center are phase-locked with the drive and gain axial velocity until they escape through the loss cone.
-Such an AR cycle can be successively repeated for continuous ash removal in a burning plasma.
-Crucially, the ash removal is accomplished without significantly affecting the fuel particles.
+Such an AR cycle can be successively repeated for continuous product removal in burning plasmas.
+Crucially, the $\alpha$ particles are removed without significantly affecting the fuel particles.

 Consider a charged particle with mass $m$ and charge $q$ trapped in a magnetic mirror of length $2l$ and driven by a slowly chirped oscillatory field.
 We approximate the longitudinal magnetic field near the mirror axis in cylindrical coordinates, $(r,\theta,z)$, as